crashfrog/crashfrog/cv.md

 |:---------------------------:|------------------------------:|
 |``Aug 2018 - Current``       |**FDA-CFSAN-OAO-DB (GS-1550-13)**

-**Computer scientist** supporting the **analysis and interpretation of molecular data from next generation DNA sequencing technologies,** and the **development and maintenance of whole-genome pathogen surveillence networks** to aid in the detection, identification, and characterization of microbial food-borne pathogens.
+**Computer scientist** supporting the **analysis and interpretation of molecular data from next generation DNA sequencing technologies,** and the **development and maintenance of whole-genome pathogen surveillance networks** to aid in the detection, identification, and characterization of microbial food-borne pathogens.

 **Primary architect and developer** of FDA-GRaSP (Genomic Research and Surveillance Platform), an FDA initiative to perform event-driven, high-throughput NGS biosurveillance on AWS Serverless resources to support national and international investigation efforts into outbreaks of foodborne illness, using data from FDA GenomeTrakr, Real-Time Listeria/Salmonella, and unassociated sequencing projects around the world.

 Primary **applications scientist and tool developer for GalaxyTrakr,** a web-based bioinformatics and biosurveillance analysis environment offered freely to GenomeTrakr partners and other experts in public health and food defense built on a scalable elastic architecture in AWS.

-Primary developer of **PoreRefiner**, a LIMS integration Linux service for Oxford Nanopore sequencers in a biosurevillence context.
+Primary developer of **PoreRefiner**, a LIMS integration Linux service for Oxford Nanopore sequencers in a biosurveillance context.

 **Consulting developer** of ShigaTyper, an in-silico NGS seroprediction tool for *Shigella sp.*, an important foodborne pathogen.

+Serving member of the FDA-CFSAN **Scientific Computing Board** (SCB).

 |Date                         | Employer (Specialization)     |
 |:---------------------------:|------------------------------:|